-- Beaufort West Municipality may borrow from Institutions and set up sinking funds to facilitate loan repayments, especially when the repayment is to be met by a bullet payment on the maturity date of the loan.
-These sinking funds may also be invested directly with the Lender's Bank. - b) The maturity date and accumulated value of such investment must coincide with the maturity date and amount of the intended loan that is to be repaid. - c) The municipality can also use guaranteed endowment policies to facilitate the payment on maturity date.
+- 14.1 Beaufort West Municipality may borrow from Institutions and set up sinking funds to facilitate loan repayments, especially when the repayment is to be met by a bullet payment on the maturity date of the loan.
+These sinking funds may also be invested directly with the Lender's Bank. - 14.2 The maturity date and accumulated value of such investment must coincide with the maturity date and amount of the intended loan that is to be repaid. - 14.3 The municipality can also use guaranteed endowment policies to facilitate the payment on maturity date.